-Trails: A 1½ mile trail system meanders through the preserve, providing views of Lake Charlevoix.
-Cross-country ski trails are often groomed by
+A 1½ mile trail system meanders through the preserve, providing views of Lake Charlevoix.
+A volunteer often grooms cross-country ski trails in the winter.

-History: When the possibility of a 20-home development was raised for this property, grassroots fundraising by a neighborhood group resulted in the creation of this preserve.
-The preserve was named in honor of Barry Driggers who had a long conservation history throughout the country and whose family has summered in the Horton Bay region for decades.
+When the possibility of a 20-home development was raised for this property, grassroots fundraising by a neighborhood group resulted in creating this preserve.
+The preserve was named in honor of Barry Driggers, who had a long conservation history throughout the country and whose family has summered in the Horton Bay region for decades.

-Directions: From the intersection of US-31 just north of Charlevoix, head east on the Boyne City-Charlevoix Road and travel 5.3 miles.
-The preserve is found on the left (north) side of the road, directly across the street from Hayes Township’s Camp Sea-Gull property.
+From the intersection of US-31 just north of Charlevoix, head east on the Boyne City-Charlevoix Road and travel 5.3 miles.
+The preserve is found on the road's left (north) side, directly across the street from Hayes Township's Camp Sea-Gull property.